 Donations can be received via check or online via credit card donations.
 All donations should be delivered on time, within six months of the check date, and always within the calendar year of the date on the check.
-As part of the remote contingency plan, we are asking that checks normally sent to the office of Student Engagement be sent directly to the Alumni & Development Services (ADS) Bank of America lockbox.
-Gifts arriving at the lockbox can be processed remotely by ADS.
+Check should be sent directly to the Alumni & Development Services (ADS) Bank of America lockbox.
+Gifts arriving at the lockbox can be processed by ADS.